Free Auto Mechanic

 Step 15.
 It is important to lubricate the 6 points that the shoes slide on to prevent any noise.
 Non-drying silicon brake lubricant works well for this.

 Step 17.
-Install the brake adjuster and lower sping.
-Pull apart and slide the assembly over the drive axle. *NOTE* Make certain the adjuster is adjusted all the way down before installing.
+Install the brake adjuster and lower spring.
+Pull apart and slide the assembly over the drive axle.

 Step 18.
 Install Spring Loaded Retainers to hold shoes in place so you can install the adjuster arm/spring and adjuster cable.